The new Apple Park campus is nothing short of breathtaking. But it’s price tag is upwards of $5 billion. Will it all be worth it?

 At the end of the day, don’t get caught up in the minute details that happen to be someone’s passion project for the new office.
 It’s about the overall picture and the major takeaways that will actually retain talent, produce creative results, and showcase the brand.
 Sometimes, like Barbarian, that can take the form of one integral and yet massive addition to the office.

 With all this talk of new offices, are you packing up soon?
-We can help you figure out the right office space size.
+We can help you figure out the right office size & office space per employee.

 Editor’s note: This post was originally published in June 2017 by Ryan MacInnis and has been completely revamped and updated for accuracy and comprehensiveness.